Minya, Egypt: Modern history

+The movement cut railway lines leading to Minya, disrupting communications, supplies, and newspapers from Cairo.
+In response, British authorities dispatched military forces under Brigadier General Huddleston, supported by Egyptian officers.
+When troops were ordered to fire on demonstrators, many refused, and violent clashes followed in which the local commander, Major Shahin, was killed.
+Reinforcements with artillery were then brought in, and the British recaptured the city after heavy fighting.
+Several leaders, including Sheikh Ahmed Hatata, were arrested and tried before a military court on 15 April 1919, but were later released after negotiations.

 Following the revolution of 1952, the Suez Crisis of 1956 and the subsequent nationalization of many industries from 1957, the vast majority of Greek and Armenian communities of Minya left Egypt.
 This led to the beginning of the decline for the colonial district.
 During this period, the internal population movements further accentuated disparities between the two parts of the city: the old city with its legacy of obsolescence and poverty, and the colonial district with its modern buildings and services.
 Densities continued to increase in the old city, where there were inadequate community facilities.
 The resultant overcrowding accelerated deterioration of both infrastructure and the standing housing stock.

 In the 1960s, Ard AL-Mowled was developed as a public housing scheme to accommodate the exploding population growth of lower income residents of the old city.
 Around the beginning of the 1970s, the modern district of Ard Sultan began to be established according to land subdivision and zoning laws.
 Because of the high land price in the area, it attracted upper and middle-income groups who left the deteriorating colonial city.
 Ard Sultan was carved in by a number of new urban corridor streets, which were complemented by a system of perpendicular and circular roads.
 These main new axes are parallel to the Nile River and bordered by freestanding buildings with heights of up to 30 metres.
 The north–south access of Taha Hussein Street formed a new linear central area that was intended to represent modern Minya.